 and celebrating our tenth year.
 Our first screening was September 20, 2012, Occupation Has No Future.
 Director/producer David Zlutnick joined us via Skype for a post-screening Q&A.

-On October 17, 2021 RW4P's Witness Palestine Film Festival is back in person in The Jack Garner Theatre, formerly Little 5, during our now-typical October Sunday-Monday slots.
+On October 16, 2021 RW4P's Witness Palestine Film Festival is back in person in The Jack Garner Theatre, formerly Little 5, on the following dates:

 Your all-volunteer festival planning committee is at work selecting the movies to screen and locating people closely connected with the movie or topic to answer your questions immediately following the screening.